christophstrobl/mongodb-bookstore/README.md

-sa | Synchronous Atomic Operations with denormalized Data Model stx | Synchronous Multi Document Transactions rtx | Reactive Multi Document Transactions reset | Reset the initial set of collections and pre fill it with test data
+sa | Synchronous Atomic Operations with denormalized Data Model stx | Synchronous Multi Document Transactions rtx | Reactive Multi Document Transactions rcs | Active this profile along with one of the transactional (stx, rtx) ones to subscribe to changes on the `order` collection. reset | Reset the initial set of collections and pre fill it with test data

 **Web Endpoints**